Can you provide coordinates for my property boundaries?

 Therefore it is the survey marks that define your property boundaries, not coordinates.

 Many maps are produced that show coordinates on them.
 Sometimes the property boundaries are plotted or overlaid onto these maps.
 These maps merely provide a representation of where the boundaries might be, and are approximate only.
-It is also important to note that handheld GPS are not accurate in terms of repeatability and reliability (usually +-10m).
+It is also important to note that handheld Global Positioning System (GPS) coordinates are not accurate in terms of repeatability and reliability (usually +-10m).
 In urban areas this means by using approximate coordinates and a handheld GPS you could be on your neighbour's lot!
-If you live on a rural property, sometimes approximate GPS coordinates from a map overlay may assist you in locating any visible survey marks at your property corners.
-However keep in mind that TerraModus Surveying have performed rural surveys where the boundary overlay on maps were hundreds of metres out of position.
+If you live on a rural property, sometimes approximate GPS coordinates from a map overlay may assist you in locating any visible survey marks (e.g. pegs) at your property corners.
+Please keep in mind that TerraModus Surveying have performed rural surveys where the boundary overlay on maps were hundreds of metres out of position.

 You may see surveyors use survey-grade GPS (millimetre accuracy with reliabilty).
-GPS is a great tool for surveyors but for most urban cadastral surveys, GPS is not suitable for boundary measurements and that is why you see surveyors using total stations to accurately measure bearings (angles) and distances.
+Survey-grade GPS is a great tool to assist surveyors in their jobs but for most urban cadastral surveys, GPS is not suitable for boundary measurements and that is why you see surveyors using total stations to accurately measure bearings (angles) and distances.